naver/cfcs/reactive.md

 ![](./images/cfcs-reactive.png)

-**Reactive State** refers to a state that changes according to a specific condition.
+**Reactive State** is a state that changes according to a specific condition.

+You can detect state changes and also create a UI that changes based on conditions.

 ## 🏃 How to use